 Internships are critical components of any top-of-the-stack resume, especially when it comes to the world of business.
 Today's employers want to know if you can do the work, analyze business problems and solve them, often on deadline.

 "What makes our business program special?
 Our links to local employers," says Niederjohn.
-"Our students are asked to do an internship, actually a for-credit class, which is a required internship.
-I think we do a good job of making sure our students find useful internships, and the most common way students find their eventual job is through connections and often through the internship they work through."
+"Our students are required to do an internship as a for-credit class.
+I think we do a good job of making sure our students find valuable internships, and the most common way students find their eventual job is through connections and often through their internship."